In this unit we are learning to: use simple software to collect and present data about the location and characteristics of countries near Australia

 Use the Google Earth app to find each country in the list.
 Find the data that is needed to complete the table in the Spreadsheet.

-Create a chart in Numbers that compares the populations of the countries.
+Create a graph in Numbers that compares the populations of the countries.

-Format your chart to include all of the information it needs in a clear display.
+Format your graph to include all of the information it needs in a clear display.

 Using Shadow Puppet EDU, create a short video telling about the data you have collected and presented for your chart, including the apps and processes you used to collected present your data.
 Review your work.